Thol. Thirumavalavan: Early activism

+When he was studying at Madras Law College, Thirumavalavan got interested in the Sri Lankan Tamil nationalist movement, after hearing a speech of Suba Veerapandian, whom he met later.

 In 1988, when working for the government's Forensic Department in the southern city of Madurai, he met Malaichamy, the Tamil Nadu state convenor of the Dalit Panthers Iyyakkam (DPI), an organisation that fought for the rights of Dalits.
-Following Malaichamy's death, Thirumalavan was elected the leader of the DPI on 21 January 1990.
-He designed a new flag for the organisation and changed its name to Viduthalai Chiruthaigal (Liberation Panthers).
-As part of his work, he also began visiting Dalit villages in the Madurai region, and began learning about the problems faced by Dalits.
-The killing of two Dalits in 1992, he says, made him more militant.
-He was particularly noted for his aggressive speeches which gained him significant recognition.
-Against the background of increasing Dalit assertiveness, he emerged as one of two major Dalit leaders in Tamil Nadu, with a large base of grassroots support, particularly in the southern districts of Tamil Nadu.
-During early 1997, he was suspended from his government job on account of his increased political activity.
-He resigned from his job formally in August 1999 to contest the 1999 Indian general elections.
+Following Malaichamy's death, Thirumalavan was elected as the leader of the DPI on 21 January 1990.
+He designed a new flag for the party and changed its name to Viduthalai Chiruthaigal Katchi (Liberation Panthers Party).
+As part of his work, he began visiting Dalit villages in the Madurai region, and began learning about the problems faced by Dalits.
+According to him, the killing of two Dalits in the region in 1992, made him take up the fight for their cause.
+His aggressive speeches gained him significant recognition.
+Against the background of increasing Dalit participation in politics, he emerged as one of major Dalit leaders in Tamil Nadu, with a significant support base particularly in the southern districts of Tamil Nadu.
+In early 1997, he was suspended from his government job on account of his increased political activity.
+He resigned from his job formally in August 1999.